IntegralEquations/Inti.jl/docs/src/tutorials/integral_operators.md

 S = LinearMap(S₀) + LinearMap(δS)
 ```

-You can add `δS` to `S₀` to create a new object:
+Or, one can add `δS` to `S₀` to create a new object:

 ```@example integral_operators
 S = S₀ + δS
 ```

-or if performance/memory is a concern, you may want to directly add `δS` to `S₀` in-place:
+or if performance/memory is a concern, one may want to directly add `δS` to `S₀` in-place:

 ```@example integral_operators
 axpy!(1.0, δS, S₀)
 ```

-All of these should give an identical matrix-vector product, but the later two
+All of these should give an identical matrix-vector product, but the latter two
 allow e.g. for the use of direct solvers though an LU factorization.

 !!! warning "Limitations"